raju2082/Chessboard/README.md

-# volume-of-water-in-a-chessboard
-Calculates volume of water in a nxn chessboard
+# Volume of water in a nxn Chessboard